 At the Yee Lab, like at the University of Connecticut as a whole, our commitment to excellence is facilitated by our commitment to building a welcoming and diverse community.
-We actively encourage members of minority or under-represented groups, people with disabilities, and women to apply.
+We actively encourage members of minority or under-represented groups, people with disabilities, and women to apply, and we strongly affirm the Department of Psychological Sciences’ Commitment to Diversity, Equity and Inclusion:

 We are looking for people who are interested in, and excited to learn about the cognitive and neural bases of conceptual knowledge (a.k.a. semantic memory).
 For example, how do we know what a lemon is, or understand the concept of joy?